openspim/openspim.github.io/µOpenSPIM.md

 ## Installation and start-up of µOpenSPIM
 -   Right now, µOpenSPIM is in its beta stage and works with µManager 2.0.1 20210721 for Windows (nightly build 21 July 2021).
 -   See also the [µOpenSPIM-Github Site](https://github.com/openspim/micro-OpenSPIM).
-1. Please download and install the [64-bit](https://valelab4.ucsf.edu/~MM/nightlyBuilds/2.0/Windows/MMSetup_64bit_2.0.1_20210721.exe) or [32-bit](https://valelab4.ucsf.edu/~MM/nightlyBuilds/2.0/Windows/MMSetup_32bit_2.0.1_20210721.exe) build of [µManager](https://micro-manager.org/) and follow its *Hardware Configuration Wizard* to create a functional configuration file (.cfg) that allows µManager to control the OpenSPIM hardware.
+1. Please download and install the [64-bit](https://valelab4.ucsf.edu/~MM/nightlyBuilds/2.0/Windows/MMSetup_64bit_2.0.1_20210721.exe) build of [µManager](https://micro-manager.org/) and follow its *Hardware Configuration Wizard* to create a functional configuration file (.cfg) that allows µManager to control the OpenSPIM hardware.
 On the first time startup of µOpenSPIM users will be asked to select the file location of µManager.
 2. Download µOpenSPIM for <strong>[Windows 64-bit](https://github.com/openspim/micro-OpenSPIM/releases/download/v1.0.2/OpenSPIM_setup.exe)</strong> or <strong>[MacOSX](https://github.com/openspim/micro-OpenSPIM/releases/download/v1.0.2/OpenSPIM-1.0.dmg)</strong> and follow the installation guide.

 3. In the starting window multiple µManager configuration files can be added, removed and selected.
 Click *Add .cfg file* to add and then select your working µManager configuration file ending with .cfg.
 Then click the *Start* button.
 After loading the hardware µManager should now be ready for use.